The number of great white sharks in Cape Cod, especially the Outer Cape region, has been steadily rising.

 These seal populations draw sharks into the shallow waters of Cape Cod.

-Moreover, the previously dwindling population of sharks has been rising since 1997 due to federal protection.
+Moreover, the previously dwindling population of great white sharks in Cape Cod has been rising since 1997 due to federal protection.
 Naturally, these sharks are inclined to seek out the warm waters of the Cape for feeding.

 Now that we know sharks prefer staying in waters 100 feet deep or less and frequently inhabit the Outer Cape areas, we can take necessary precautions when visiting those places.
 Ideally, non-peak times like April or May are an excellent time to enjoy swimming in the waters of Cape Cod.